brunch/less-brunch/README.md

 `npm install --save less-brunch`

 ### Options
-Print source-file references in output by setting `dumpLineNumbers` in your `brunch-config`:
+Pass options as per [lessc's documentation](http://lesscss.org/usage/index.html) in your `brunch-config`, e.g. print source-file references in output by setting `dumpLineNumbers`.

 ```coffee
   plugins:
     less:
       dumpLineNumbers: 'comments' # other options: 'mediaquery', 'all'
 ```
+Note that some options are overwritten: `paths` and `filename` are set by the plugin.

 ## License